thingsboard/thingsboard.github.io/_includes/docs/reference/msa.md

 ### Redis

-[Redis](https://redis.io/) is an open-source (BSD licensed), in-memory data structure store used by ThingsBoard for caching.
+[Redis](https://redis.io/) is source-available software, available under both the Redis Source Available License v2 (RSALv2) and the Server Side Public License v1 (SSPLv1), in-memory data structure store used by ThingsBoard for caching.
 ThingsBoard caches assets, entity views, devices, device credentials, device sessions and entity relations.

+### Valkey

+[Valkey](https://valkey.io/)is an open-source (BSD licensed), in-memory data structure store used by ThingsBoard for caching.
+ThingsBoard caches assets, entity views, devices, device credentials, device sessions and entity relations.
+It is an drop-in replacement for Redis

 ### Zookeeper